Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Acknowledgments

 \section{Acknowledgments}

-The author is partially supported by a MEXT Grant-in-Aid for Young Scientists (A) No. 20686026 and Grant-in-Aid for Scientific Research (A) No. 23246071.
+The author is grateful to the reviewer for giving helpful comments for the first version.
+He is partially supported by a MEXT Grant-in-Aid for Young Scientists (A) No. 20686026 and Grant-in-Aid for Scientific Research (A) No. 23246071.
 He is partially supported by the National Institute of Information and Communication Technolgy (NICT), Japan.
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.

 \appendices